 Next: Singing in the shower on a whole new level

 4. Bluetooth shower speaker

 What’s up with people wanting devices to listen to music in the bathroom?
-We’re convinced that a regular portable bluetooth speaker — safely resting on a table or counter away from water — will get the job done without another object cluttering your shower stall.
+We’re convinced a regular portable bluetooth speaker — safely resting on a table or counter away from water — will get the job done without another object cluttering your shower stall.

 Next: All we envision is water all over your bathroom.

-Although still widely debated, the alcohol found in some mouthwashes have been linked to cancer.
+Although still debated, the alcohol found in some mouthwashes has been linked to cancer.
 The benefits don’t outweigh the cost, no matter how minty-fresh your breath smells after rinsing.
 It’s filled with preservatives to ward off bacteria, and according to National Dental Care, your own saliva is all that’s needed to thwart bad breath, gingivitis, and bacteria.

 Next: A word to the wise for men

 Another heavily discussed topic is the debate between electric and disposable razors.
 Men’s Science lists the pros and cons of each, including a faster shave, less need for shaving cream, and increased versatility.
 On the other hand, disposable razors allow for a closer shave.
 If you’re only concerned about money, buck up the cash for the electric route.